hammerdirt-analyst/iqals/README.md

 4. Summary table of object identification rates per lake
 5. Definition and identification of significant values
 6. Geo location of significant events
+7. matching .jpg figures for all output

 Based off the template. **You need to supply your own .shp files** if you change geographic center of analysis.

+The narrative is not automated.
+This may take a few hours to complete.

+#### The a_groupsummary notebook:

+Compares the survey results for groups of objects on a regional and national scale

+1. Survey results and explanatory variables
+2. Geographic scope of all surveys
+3. Cumualtive distribution of surveys and % of total
+4. Summary table of object identification rates per lake
+5. Definition and identification of significant values
+6. Geo location of significant events
+7. Complete list of code definitions each object in a group
+8. matching .jpg figures for all output

+Based off a_summary. **You need to supply your own .shp files** if you change geographic center of analysis.

 The narrative is not automated.
 This may take a few hours to complete.

 **Syncing of geo data and economic data** as new survey locations get added, there is a delay between when the explanatory vairiables are extracted.
 For now this gets updated weekly.